hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 ## Learning Objectives:

-* Automate a workflow by grouping a series of sequential commands into a script
+* Automate the whole RNA-Seq workflow using a shell script
-* Modify and submit the workflow script to the cluster
+* Learn commands that make it even more flexible

-### Automating the workflow with a shell script
+## Automating the full workflow!

 The easiest way to repeat the process of getting from fastqc to getting a count matrix is to capture the steps that we've performed in a bash script.
 We already have 2 separate scripts for parts of this workflow, one that takes us from fastqc through trimming and a post-trimming fastqc run, and a second one that for running STAR.
 In this module we are going to make a new script that combines all the steps including featureCounts.

+### Granting our workflow even more flexibility with a couple of new commands

 We already have a good understanding of positional parameters, vectors within shell scripts, and understand the value of commenting liberally for the sake of your future self (and others who might use your script).
 Today, we will be putting the workflow together using 2 new commands:

-* `basename`
+**1.** `basename`

 This command will remove the full path of the file and just leave behind the filename, thus making our script more versatile.
 In addition, this command can make file names shorter.
 Let's try this out: